How to make a hand following robot using Arduino | Human following robot

 Step 7

-Next, attach the li-ion battery holder to the dot board and connect it to the Arduino board.
+Next, install the li-ion battery holder on the dot board and connect it to the Arduino board.

 Step 8